VERMA-1/LaserCamTracker/README.md

 - Run the Python script (Opencv_code.py) to start the tracking system:python Opencv_code.py

 - Point the laser at the camera and observe how the system tracks the laser point by adjusting the pan and tilt

+# Contributing
+Contributions are welcome!
+Fork the repository, make enhancements, and submit pull requests.

+Feel free to use this modified description for your LaserTracker project.
+Let me know if you need further assistance!